Pronoun Spotting Error Rules

 Negative Rule for 123 in pronouns

-In case you know something about the lifesavers across the world, they are the soldiers.
-The defense lawyer can surprise you.
-If you are a senior in NCC (National Cadet Corps) and someone makes any mistakes, he is not directly punished for it instead you are punished.
-This rule of the pronoun works according to this defense system.
+In case you know something about the life savers across the world, they are the soldiers.
+The defence law can surprise you.
+If you are a senior in NCC (National Cadet Corps) someone makes any mistakes, he is not directly punished for it instead you are punished.
+This rule of the pronoun works according to this defence system.
 If you are doing something work or have made any mistake.
-You have to be at first to accept it and bear the grunt of it.
+You are have to be at first to accept it and bear the grunt of it.

 Let’s make it clear now with some helpful examples.

-1. She, You, and I murdered a person in an accident.
+1. She, You and I murdered a person with an accident.
 (Incorrect)

-I, you, and she murdered a person in an accident. (correct)
+I, you and she murdered a person with an accident. (correct)

-2. Rakesh and I robbed a bank in the night.
+2. Rakesh and I have robbed a bank in the night.
 (Incorrect)

-I and Rakesh robbed a bank in the night. (correct)
+I and Rakesh have robbed a bank in the night. (correct)

 Rule no. 2 I hope that the first rule and be surprising for you, but I assure you of its significance in English grammar.
 Now let’s move on to the second rule about how to use the objective case of pronoun.

-Although I have shared the objective case of pronouns in the list if you still have doubts about it you can learn the pronouns with detailed explanation and examples here to explicate it without any further query.
+Although I have share the objective case of pronoun in the list, if you still have doubt in it you can learn the pronouns with detailed explanation and examples here to explicate it without any further query.

 There are certain cases mentioned where only the objective case must be used else it will be an error.

-After Let -: according to the grammar rule, the objective case of a pronoun must come after let or any other action verb at the last in the case of a noun it remains as it is.
+After Let -: according to the grammar rule the objective case of pronoun must come after let or any other action verb at the last in case of a noun it remains as it is.

 Examples